rmathena79/democracy/README.md

 - Discuss interesting items that don't have special actions
 - Pull those key column names and other strings to constants
 - Consolidate some charting code, it's insanely redundant

-## Modules Needed
-- zipfile -- seems to already be installed